monster-js/monster-js/docs/main-concept/child-to-parent-data-flow.md

 In this example:

-* `handleMessageUpdate` is the callback function passed to the child component via the `prop:onUpdateMessage` prop.
+* `handleMessageUpdate` is the callback function passed to the child component via the `prop:on-update-message` prop.
 * `setMessage` updates the parent’s state with data received from the child.

 ### Child Component